Adam-Albawab/PokemonSearch/README.md

 # Summary

-This is a simple pokemon search application that fetches data from the open source pokeapi and displays it in a nice format.
+This is a simple pokemon search application that I made for fun and to learn React it fetches data from the open source pokeapi and displays it in a nice format.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts